Ak5995/Practical-Business-Analytics/README.md

 # AttritionAnalysis
 IBM HR attrition analytics
-v	Loading coursework R scripts: o	Copy ‘PBA_RWeDataMungers_code.zip’ from main submission file to a local directory o	Right click and extract the ‘PBA_RWeDataMungers_code.zip’ file o	From the menu in R studio, go to session -> set working directory -> choose the location of the extracted document o	Confirm all the files listed below are included.

-The zip contains following  .R files.
-1.main.R
+1. main.R
     The main R file connecting all other R scripts

 2. DT_RF_model_functions.R
     Functions used for Decision trees and Random Forest